How to write effective Google Ads copy for PPC (with best practices and examples)

 4. Leverage dynamic features to customize copy

-In addition to assets, there are other features we can use to ensure that our Google Ads are as impressive as possible.
+In addition to assets, there are other features you can use to ensure that your Google Ads are as impressive as possible.
 Below is a screenshot of the three dynamic ad features offered on the Google Ads platform.
 You can trigger this dropdown by typing in a { into the ad creation screen.

 Dynamic Ad Features in Google Ads